BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 Cons:
  - Managing taxes
  - Difficult to find businesses/individuals willing to pay in bitcoin
- - Hard to set up recurring payments
+ - Limited options for recurring payments

 ### Buying bitcoin